AshleyYakeley/Truth/mkdocs/docs/declarations.md

 Thus, each namespace can be identified by a list of zero or more names.

 In a given scope, all declaration names are in some namespace.
-The full name of a declaration consists of the namespace and the name.
+The full name of a declaration consists of the name and the namespace.
 Full names are unique in the scope.

 ### Referring to declarations